 THE Ministry of Agriculture and Livestock (MAL) through its extension division has welcomed its new recruits into the Ministry Friday last week.

-A total of 12 new extension officers have been engaged and will be sent out to the provinces.
+A total of 12 new extension officers have been engaged and will be sent out to the provinces soon.

-On Friday night, MAL organized an official programme at the Jina’s restaurant with special treat to commission and congratulate the new officers as they prepare to deploy them to the provinces.
+On Friday night, MAL organized an official programme at the Jina’s restaurant with a special treat to commission and congratulate the new officers as they prepare to be deployed to the provinces.

 The occasion was a boost for the new recruits as they were given advises and encouragements by senior staff on issues they expect to face in the line of duty.

-The new extension staff were commissioned after successfully completing their two weeks of induction Programme.
+The new extension staffs were commissioned after successfully completing their two weeks of induction Programme.

 “This induction training was initiated following previous experiences with new officers not performing up to expectation often due to lack of direction and lack of information,” Director of Extension and project sub coordinator Michael Ho’ota said.